 How Much Space Do You Need?

+So where exactly do I put the band at my wedding?
+How much space will they take up?
 This is one of the most common questions we get in the lead-up to a wedding or corporate event.
 We answer it briefly in our FAQ, but we’ll go into more detail here.

 Every one of our acts has a different footprint.
 We can always work with whatever space we’re given, however if the space is too small for our full setup our only option is to leave things out.
 This might be drums, or keys, or DJ controller and laptop, or lighting and effects.
 It might mean bringing a smaller, less powerful PA system.
 So knowing how much space you have to work with is important in order to get the best value for money when booking entertainment.